Foundation stock

-Foundation bloodstock or foundation stock refers to animals that are the progenitors, or foundation, of a breed or of a given bloodline within such.
+Foundation stock or foundation bloodstock refers to animals that are the progenitors, or foundation, of a breed or of a given bloodline within such.
 Many modern breeds can be traced to specific, named foundation animals, but a group of animals may be referred to collectively as foundation bloodstock when one distinct population (including both landrace breeds or a group of animals linked to a deliberate and specific selective breeding program) provides part of the underlying genetic base for a new distinct population.

 Terminology

 The terms for foundation ancestors differ by sex, most commonly "foundation sire" for the father and "foundation dam" for the mother.
 Depending upon the species in question, more specialized terms may be used, such as foundation mare for female horses, foundation queen for female cats, or foundation bitch for female dogs.

 The offspring of genetically dissimilar parents or stock, whether of different species or different breeds are technically called hybrids.
 In Mendelian genetics, the foundation generation is the first set of unrelated parents ("P") to be mated to one another.
 A first generation hybrid descendant from these parents is called a F1 hybrid (F1) or filial 1 hybrid, with subsequent generations designated F2 and so on.